openshift/enhancements/enhancements/monitoring/monitoring-stack-operator.md

 Moreover, Platform SRE expressed concerns that a shared Alertmanager configuration could lead to conflicts or misconfiguration that can impact alerting for every managed tenant running in the cluster.

-Based on the information, we do not see strong reasons not to have one Alertmanager per managed service.
-Either approach should work as an initial solution.
+Yet, we don't have enough information to reject idea behind shared Alertmanager (AM), so we propose to postpone capability to deploy AM per managed service.

 ### Creating Dashboards